What to do in Turin when it rains: a local's guide

 Where to walk in Turin when it rains

-The porticoes in the rain
+The Porticoes: A walk in the dry

 The Galleria Subalpina, accessible from Via Po and sandwiched between Piazza Castello and Piazza Carlo Alberto, is a real treasure chest, built in 1873 by the architect Pietro Carrera.
 Be warned: it is impossible to resist the charm of this place.